© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lime kilns at The Dell, off Wragby Road is a scheduled monument protected by Historic England under reference 1021082.
 View the official record →

-The lime kilns at The Dell, off Wragby Road, form a scheduled ancient monument representing the industrial heritage of Lincolnshire.
+Lime kilns at The Dell, off Wragby Road, is a scheduled ancient monument comprising the remains of industrial lime-burning facilities located in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021082.

 Lime kilns at The Dell, off Wragby Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021082.